khalid-hussain/shaheen/chap22.md

 Badr said, "I have explained a few things about your future to Mansoor.
 He will take you to Morocco.
 The enemy will not sit idle for long after this defeat.
 They might attack with all their strength after the winters are over.
-In such circumstances, maybe the mujahideen would have to push back and fight a guerrilla war in the difficult terrain of the mountains.
+In such circumstances, maybe the mujāhidīn would have to push back and fight a guerrilla war in the difficult terrain of the mountains.
 In such a war, protecting the women and children becomes quite an issue.
 Therefore, I have asked Mansoor to take all the women and children to Morocco."